wendy-mary/Ping-pong/README.md

 #Input type
 The input type that is allowed are the integers.
 #output
-ping: if a number is divisible by 3 pong:if a number is divisible by 5 pingpong:if a number is divisible by both 3 and 5
+*ping: if a number is divisible by 3
+*pong:if a number is divisible by 5
+*pingpong:if a number is divisible by both 3 and 5

-An example is as shown below
+*An example is as shown :
+In the  folder screenshot ,Screenshot from 2018-03-30 11-33-16.png

 ## Support and contact details
 If there is any issue contact me on my email marywendychange@yahoo.com